 We have no idea how powerful our words can be or the prayer we offer.

 Someone might be a little crusty to us, but we might not have any idea what they’re carrying inside.
+They likely have learned to incorporate their wound into their life, whether they realize it or not, while the rest of us can see the personality scabs.

-What wounds from their past have had a lasting impact on them.
+Wounds from their past have had a lasting impact on them.

 Just pray for them.